-It is estimated that 20 million children and adults in the United States have diabetes.
+It is estimated that over 25 million children and adults in the United States have diabetes.
 Of these people, one-third of them do not know that they have diabetes.
 As a result, these people may face serious health consequences later in life such as heart, kidney or eye disease, nerve damage, a decreased ability to fight infections and poor circulation.

 Diabetes is a disease in which your body is unable to properly use and store glucose (a form of sugar).
 Glucose backs up in the bloodstream, causing your blood glucose or "sugar" to rise too high.

 There are two major types of diabetes:

 In Type 1 (juvenile-onset or insulin-dependent) diabetes, your body completely stops producing any insulin, a hormone that enables your body to use glucose found in foods for energy.
 People with Type 1 diabetes must take daily insulin injections to survive.
 This form of diabetes usually develops in children or young adults, but can occur at any age.

 In Type 2 (adult-onset or non-insulin-dependent) diabetes, the body produces insulin, but not enough to properly convert food into energy.
 This form of diabetes usually occurs in people who are over 40, overweight and have a family history of diabetes.